NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 in the list present at this location will be kept, unless closer to the boundary of that DEM than this blending length (measured in input DEM pixels), only in the latter case blending will happen.
-This mode is useful when blending several high-resolution “foreground” DEMs covering small regions with larger “background” DEMs covering a larger extent.
+This mode is useful when blending several high-resolution "foreground" DEMs covering small regions with larger "background" DEMs covering a larger extent.
 Then, the pixels from the high-resolution DEMs are more desirable, yet at their boundary these DEMs should blend into the background.